Nitrokey/nethsm-sdk-rs/docs/DefaultApi.md

 > Vec<crate::models::KeyItem> keys_get(filter)

 Get a list of the identifiers of all keys that are currently stored in NetHSM.
 If the caller is in a namespace, only keys in that namespace are returned.
 Separate requests need to be made to request the individual key data.
+To fetch only a subset of keys, consider using `/keys/pfx*`.

 ### Parameters